 We are born into stories, many of which rely on oppositional energy: who we are against, what we don’t like, who to exclude.
 These stories don’t work, but the noise of damaging stories has only gotten harsher, louder, and more overwhelming.
 The task of creating our better world seems too large and difficult to hold.
 And many people we’ve talked to just seem, for lack of a better word, tired.

-You’re invited to this healing, joyful, challenging, and life-giving experience, which will lift your heart without asking you to switch off your brain.
+Most recently, we shared a healing, joyful, challenging, and life-giving experience, which lifted our hearts without asking us to switch off our brains.

-This April 26-28, 2018, at the lovely Diana Wortham Theatre in Asheville, North Carolina, we will gather and hear from special guests Alice Walker, Pulitzer Prize-winning author of The Color Purple; Brian McLaren, author and theologian; and Gareth Higgins, film critic and Irish peace activist.
-We’ll screen seven movies, hear seven stories, and participate in seven activities proven to nurture community, restore hope, and build a bridge to the kind of world so many of us seek.
-We’ll do it in the setting of one of the most beautiful and creative small cities in the world, in a lovely theatre, surrounded by fantastic restaurants, places to stay, and the stunning Blue Ridge Mountains.
-We’ll make new friends, see astonishing big screen art, and pick up fuel for the journey of living more whole in uncertain times.
+At the lovely Diana Wortham Theatre in Asheville, North Carolina, we gathered and heard from special guests Alice Walker, Pulitzer Prize-winning author of The Color Purple; Brian McLaren, author and theologian; and Gareth Higgins, film critic and Irish peace activist.
+We screened seven movies, heard seven stories, and participated in seven activities proven to nurture community, restore hope, and build a bridge to the kind of world so many of us seek.
+We did it in the setting of one of the most beautiful and creative small cities in the world, in a lovely theatre, surrounded by fantastic restaurants, places to stay, and the stunning Blue Ridge Mountains.
+We made new friends, saw astonishing big screen art, and found fuel for the journey of living more whole in uncertain times.

-Epic and intimate, serious and funny, inspirational and relaxed: this community is ready to welcome you.
+Epic and intimate, serious and funny, inspirational and relaxed: this community is growing, and is ready to welcome you.